May the light and the colour be!

 So what of the work?
 Thirty huge stained glass windows are distributed from the mezzanine to the end of the building.
 And among some historical pieces, alongside some that belong to historical works, form the Sainsbury collections.
 Sainsbury.

 The pieces depict just about everything from anger to love, loss and money; from flowers, taut, anguished outlines of faces to stock exchange numbers listed in glass like tense, anxious faces, to the numbers of the stock markets.
-Apart from these themes, we also discover stained glass windows representing images made with just with lead.
+Apart from these themes, we also discover stained glass windows representing images made with lead.
 In some creations, Brian Clarke completely eliminated the lead, while to make others, he only used this material.
-The fact of having succeeded in creating lead-free stained glass windows magnifies his work, as does the light; This achievement of losing the lead in the stain glasses magnificently enchases his glass work, as does the light; the all-important light that streams through windows to accelerate the power of the rich colours and tones that make up the glass screens.
-For Paul Greenhalgh, director of the center, this work "explores through a pure emotion, all that means to be a human, from the joy, to the loss and the pain".
+The fact of having succeeded in creating lead-free stained glass windows magnifies his work, as does the light; the luminous flux passing through the glass panels reinforces the power of the colors of which they are composed.
+For the teacher For Paul Greenhalgh, director of the center, this work "explores through a pure emotion, all that means to be a human, from the joy, to the loss and the pain".

-The artist was born in Oldham and was raised in a spiritualist church environment.
+The artist was born in Oldham and was raised in a spiritual environment.
 He does not necessarily want to talk about religion when he talks about his work.
-When one thinks of stained glass, one thinks irrevocably of church, he talks of such artists such as Marc Chagall (of which we can discover the stained glasses in the cathedral of Rheims, ed), of Sir Basil Spence or even John Piper.
+When one thinks of stained glass, one thinks irrevocably of church, but it is not there that it draws its inspiration.
+On the other hand, he evokes the work of Marc Chagall (of which we can discover the stained glasses in the cathedral of Rheims, ed), of Sir Basil Spence or even John Piper.

 When he was still a young artist of 21, Brian Clarke left for a long journey in Europe and the United States, looking for modern buildings and stained glass, trying to get in touch with the different architects and artists who were the originators of these works.
 There was no other way, at the time, to learn this type of work.
 Brian Clarke talks of his bus journeys to small towns in search of contemporary stained glass.
 What interested him was avant-garde artists and architects.
 At the time, there was no reference book on this subject, and Instagram did not exist.
-Architecture centres so much in his world.
-He talks of holding this exhibition at the Sainsbury centre as having a” wonderful circularity” as he remembers the building as a sketch on napkin from his great friend Sir Norman Foster (who built this arts centre).
+Architecture is at the center of his universe.
+In his eyes, this exhibition has "a wonderful circularity," he says, recalling the drawing of the building that his great friend Norman Foster had drawn on a napkin.

 Most of his work concerns his stained glass windows, but sometimes he is asked for works made with other mediums: painted canvases, sculpture, mosaic or tapestry.